Kampala Night Life

 There are many night clubs and dance halls around Kampala.
 To attract night revelers, the night clubs create theme night for every week day at particular charges.
 Normally, entrance is cheap but the drinks and steak served are expensive.

 Club Silk is Kampala’s number one night spot with 2 dance floors, great music by played in house DJs, theme nights, and several bars.
 There is a section for VIPs called Silk Royale with separate facilities for the high class revelers.
-You’ll surely catch up on Uganda’s musician here at least one in a while.
+You’ll surely catch up on Uganda’s musicians here at least one in a while.
 Every first Friday of the month is techno night-crazy music, Djs and revelers are normally whites and phunky youth!

 Angenoir rivals to Club Silk with spacious dance floor.
 There is also a VIP section preferably called Ange Mystique for the upper class and corporate revelers-different facilities, bars, foods and dance floors.
 The biggest nights are Wednesday (for Ladies night- free entrance to ladies before mid night) and Saturday which the East African night (get ready for performances from some East African musicians)